Gopichandar/Casper/README.md

 **The main files are:**

 - `default.hbs` - The parent template file, which includes your global header/footer
+- `home.hbs` - Default home page
-- `index.hbs` - The main template to generate a list of posts, usually the home page
+- `index.hbs` - The main template to generate a list of posts
 - `post.hbs` - The template used to render individual posts
 - `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives, eg. "all posts tagged with `news`"